Construction details and specifications can be downloaded on the Capital Improvement Program (CIP) downloads webpage.

 Capital Improvement Program construction involves a number of personnel, vehicles and large equipment, and it is inherently loud.
 Your patience during construction is appreciated.
 Working hours for a project are from 7 a.m. until 6 p.m., Monday through Friday, except for city holidays.
 Exceptions for city holidays and Saturdays can be made.

 Projects are bid with a certain number of calendar days and are expected to be finished in that time frame.
 The contractor can be fined for exceeding that number of days in the contract.
 For any items of concern, contact the City Inspector for that project.
-The inspector for the project can be found on the CIP Projects page or by calling (972) 721-2611.
+Prior to construction a letter is mailed to each address abutting the project.
+That letter will include the inspector for that project who will be the main contact for any questions or concerns.
+The inspector for the project can also be found by calling (972) 721-2611.